xaneeshax/Airbnb-Analysis/README.md

 ## INTRODUCTION
 **Problem Statement:**

 The goal of this analysis is to analyze the factors that determine the price of Airbnb listing in New York City.
-Using a variety of factors such as neighbourhood, burrow, proximity to New York City attractions, number of bedrooms, and type of listing, the aim is to estimate the price of listings.
+Using a variety of factors such as neighborhood, burrow, proximity to New York City attractions, number of bedrooms, and type of listing, the aim is to estimate the price of listings.

 **Significance of the Problem:**